 Lahn, Bruce T., Human Evolution and Stem Cell Biology, as quoted in the Howard Hughes Medical Institute website http://www.hhmi.org/news/lahn3.html

-Evolutionists explain that it was "selection" (natural selection) working "extra hard" that created the brain of the human over the course of 20 - 25 million years.
+So, evolutionists explain that it was "selection" (natural selection) working "extra hard" that created the brain of the human over the course of 20 - 25 million years.
 What is the rate of evolution that would evolve a trillion neurological connections in 25 million years?
-That rate calculates out to be 109589 fully developed, perfected and installed neurological connections every day for 25 million years.
-That is indeed a spectacular rate.
-It is also an impossible rate.
-Evolution is supposed to have occurred by generations, not by days, and by fits and errors, not by perfected installed changes.

 A particular memory trace must begin with a particular molecule (or perhaps a group of molecules).
 And that memory trace must have a termination point that is defined by a molecule (or group of molecules).
 So, in order to retrieve this memory, there must be a mechanism that can locate the molecule at the commencement of the memory trace and locate the following molecules and read the code that is inscribed into them and then recognize the end of the memory trace.
 It is inconceivable that a mechanism that can somehow locate a particular molecule or group of molecules in trillions of similar molecules simply "happened" as a result of random beneficial mutations and dying animals.
-That argument is ludicrous.
-That is like finding a particular leaf in a forest that is the size of the United States.

 These concepts call to mind the often quoted statement of K.S.
 Lashly in 1950 relating to his studies of the memory trace of a mollusk remembering danger and reacting to a threat: